jump-dev/MathOptInterface.jl/docs/src/tutorials/manipulating_expressions.md

 "canonical".
 Functions are stored as an array of terms, but there is no check that these terms are redundant: a [`ScalarAffineFunction`](@ref) object might have two terms with the same variable, like `x + x + 1`.
-These terms could be merged without changing the semantics of the function: `2 * x + 1`.
+These terms could be merged without changing the semantics of the function: `2x + 1`.

 Working with these objects might be cumbersome.
 Canonicalization helps maintain redundancy to zero.